SynchronetBBS/sbbs/README.md

 	web_directory = ../web
 	; Path to a .ans file to use as the ftelnet splash screen ftelnet_splash = ../text/synch.ans
-	; Only load this many messages from each sub (default: 0 for all) ; (If you get 'Out of memory' errors when viewing subs, tweak this setting) max_messages = 0
 	; Enable or disable keyboard navigation in message threads keyboard_navigation = false
 	; Display upvote/downvote buttons in message threads (3.17)